junxit/us-congress-bills-114/metadata.md

 - 2015-02-11 — Referred to the Committee on Natural Resources, and in addition to the Committee on Agriculture, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2015-02-11 — Referred to the Committee on Natural Resources, and in addition to the Committee on Agriculture, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2015-02-11 — Referred to the Committee on Natural Resources, and in addition to the Committee on Agriculture, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2015-02-27 — Referred to the Subcommittee on Conservation and Forestry.
+- 2015-03-16 — Referred to the Subcommittee on Federal Lands.
+- 2016-02-02 — Committee Consideration and Mark-up Session Held.
+- 2016-02-02 — Subcommittee on Federal Lands Discharged.
+- 2016-02-03 — Committee Consideration and Mark-up Session Held.
+- 2016-02-03 — Ordered to be Reported by Unanimous Consent.
+- 2016-04-21 — Committee on Agriculture discharged.
+- 2016-04-21 — Committee on Agriculture discharged.
+- 2016-04-21 — Placed on the Union Calendar, Calendar No. 395.
+- 2016-04-21 — Reported by the Committee on Natural Resources.
+H. Rept.
+114-515, Part I.
+- 2016-04-21 — Reported by the Committee on Natural Resources.
+H. Rept.
+114-515, Part I.